+INF-8.1.1: Outreach.

-Strategy INF-8.1.1: Outreach.
-Conduct and enhance programs that promote waste reduction in schools, businesses and homes through partnerships with schools, the Chamber of Commerce and the City's neighborhood programs.
+Conduct and enhance programs that promote waste reduction through partnerships with schools, institutions, businesses and homes.

-Strategy INF-8.1.2: Hazardous Waste.
+INF-8.1.2: Hazardous Waste.

 Work with providers and businesses to provide convenient hazardous and e-waste facilities for the community.

-Strategy INF-8.1.3: Preferential Purchasing.
+INF-8.1.3: Preferential Purchasing.

 Maintain and update a City preferential purchasing policy to products that reduce packaging waste, greenhouse gas emissions, toxic contaminants and are reusable.

-Strategy INF-8.1.4: Reuse.
+INF-8.1.4: Reuse.

 Encourage reuse of materials and reusable products.
-Develop a program for reuse of materials and reusable products in City facilities and outreach programs for community-wide participation by promoting community-wide garage sales and online venues.
+Develop a program for reuse of materials and reusable products in City facilities and outreach programs for community-wide participation by promoting communitywide garage sales and online venues.

-Strategy INF-8.1.5: Collaboration.
+INF-8.1.5: Collaboration.

 Collaborate with agencies and large businesses or projects to enhance opportunities for community-wide recycling, reuse and reduction programs.